karencfisher/mobilebot/README.md

 ![diagram](Mobilebot_diagram.jpeg)

 **UI** - Allows start/stop of robot, or exit.

 **Visual Process** - Will accept visual data from camera for object detection and can direct robot towards/away from objects.
-Will over ride the "autonomic" process **Autonomic Process** - Basic obstacle avoidance using data from Ultrasonic and IR sensors.
+Will over ride the "autonomic" process.

+**Autonomic Process** - Basic obstacle avoidance using data from Ultrasonic and IR sensors.